KenKundert/avendesora/doc/api.rst

         updated = 'January 2018',
         equities = '$23k',
         cash = '$1.7k',
-        retirement = '$41k'
+        retirement = '$41,326'
     )

 The *estimated_value* field should be a dictionary where one item is 'updated', which contains the date of when the values were last updated, and the remaining items should give an investment class and value.
-The values may be specified as strings (units and SI scale factors allowed) or as a real number or expression.
+The values may be specified as strings (commas, units and SI scale factors allowed) or as a real number or expression.

 You configure *postmortem* by creating ~/.config/postmortem/config.
 This file contains Python code that specifies the various settings.
 At a minimum it should